aqlaboratory/rgn/README.md

 python convert_to_proteinnet.py <sequenceFile>
 python convert_to_tfrecord.py <sequenceFile>.proteinnet <sequenceFile>.tfrecord 42
 cp <sequenceFile>.tfrecord <baseDirectory>/data/<datasetName>/testing/
-python protling.py <baseDirectory>/runs/<runName>/<datasetName>/<configurationFile> -d <baseDirectory> -p -e weighted_testing
+python protling.py <baseDirectory>/runs/<runName>/<datasetName>/<configurationFile> -d <baseDirectory> -p -e weighted_testing -g0
 ```

 The first line searches the supplied database for matches to the supplied sequence and extracts a PSSM out of the results.
 It will generate multiple new files.
 These are then used in the second line to construct a text-based ProteinNet file (with 42 entries per evolutionary profile, compatible with the pre-trained RGN models).
 The third line converts the file to `TFRecords` format, and the fourth line copies the file to the testing directory of a pre-trained model.
 Finally the fifth line predicts the structure using the pre-trained RGN model.
 The outputs will be placed in  `<baseDirectory>/runs/<runName>/<datasetName>/<latestIterationNumber>/outputsTesting/` and will be comprised of two files: a `.tertiary` file which contains the atomic coordinates, and `.recurrent_states` file which contains the RGN latent representation of the sequence.
+The `-g0` option sets the GPU to be used to the one with index 0.
+If a different GPU is available change the setting appropriately.

 ## Pre-trained models
 Below we make available pre-trained RGN models using the [ProteinNet](https://github.com/aqlaboratory/proteinnet) 7 - 12 datasets as checkpointed TF graphs.
 These models are identical to the ones used in reporting results in the [_Cell Systems_ paper](https://www.cell.com/cell-systems/fulltext/S2405-4712(19)30076-6), except for the CASP 11 model which is slightly different due to using a newer codebase.